 I created the colors a few years ago from a Japanese book about colors.
 Back then it was a blog post, but I always intended to create a full-page around that presenting all the colors on a space the deserved.
 I read all the color values from a YAML file and generate the page with the help of GraphQL with Gatsby using my Color Swatch component I developed a few months earlier.

 My Haiku (Japanese poetry) were always cramped on one boring page on my previous website and I wanted to present them properly.
 I created a proper introduction page with an explanation and information and listing all my Haiku.
 I generated for each Haiku an individual page, including an English translation of my in German written Haiku.

 I created a sophisticated

 Row component a month earlier that can automatically align content by a fixed set of rules, and needed to make it work on small screen sizes.

 I thought long about dropping the Projects page from my list for the initial launch of the new design because I had already worked on the project for a long time.
 But then I decided to do it and invest in the two additional weeks because now it is always the right time to do things.
 I not only created a Projects page but Showcases for selected projects.

 While showing all my projects, I decided to move my Sketchnotes to a dedicated section on the website.

-I knew one last big task was left on my list, that was tedious work but needed to be completed: Moving all articles to my new website.
-This took me a whole week because I decided to correct the spelling of every article, needed to replace custom HTML with my components, and update the YAML Frontmatter metadata of each blog post.
+I knew one last big task was left on my list, that was tedious work but needed to be completed: Moving all essays to my new website.
+This took me a whole week because I decided to correct the spelling of every essay, needed to replace custom HTML with my components, and update the YAML Frontmatter metadata of each blog post.
 I decided to improve the quality of the images when possible.